michalkowal/Cake.MkDocs/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://cake-contrib.mit-license.org)

-Cake Addin that extends Cake with ability to run the MkDocs CLI.
+Cake Addin that extends Cake with ability to run the MkDocs.
 More about Cake at http://cakebuild.net and MkDocs at http://http://www.mkdocs.org

 ## Information